shib0024/grid-layout-with-flex-components/README.md

 Fork this repository to start working on the assignment.

-here are the base CSS styles to start with.
+Here are the base CSS styles to start with.

 ```css
 body {